CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

     ![](./images/07-speechvsc(10).png)

 1. When prompted, speak clearly into the microphone and say "**what time is it?**".
-The program should speak in the voice that is specified in the SSML (overriding the voice specified in the SpeechConfig), telling you the time, and then after a pause telling you it's time to end this lab - which it is!
+The program should speak in the voice that is specified in the SSML (overriding the voice specified in the SpeechConfig), telling you the time, and then, after a pause, telling you it's time to end this lab - which it is!

     >**Note:** You may be prompted to speak the question, but we are using a virtual environment where voice communication from your laptop or desktop to the virtual environment is not supported